- Appointed and Elected Officials

 Real Estate and Personal Property Tax is billed annually and collected twice a year, due November 1 and May 1 (if tax bills are mailed after October 1, they are due within 30 days of mailing).
 The second half is always due May 1.
 Bills are for the fiscal year July 1 through June 30 and reflect ownership as of January 1.
 The Assessors, based on the budget voted at Town Meetings and other mandated amounts to be raised, determine the tax rate.
 If a tax bill is not paid by the due date, interest accrues at 14% from October 1 (or the mailing date) and April 1 plus a $10 demand fee.

-MOTOR VEHICLE bills are mailed and processed by the Collector’s Office in Leverett.
+MOTOR VEHICLE bills are mailed from the Deputy Collector’s Office in Lowell.
 They are sent throughout the year and paid in advance for the calendar year.
-Generally, if you own a vehicle on January 1, you should get a bill sometime in February.
+Generally, if you own a vehicle on January 1, you should get a bill sometime in late January or early February.
 It is due within 30 days of mailing.
 For vehicles registered after January 1, expect an excise bill within 60 days of registration.
 If an excise bill is not paid by the due date, interest accrues at 12% from the due date, in addition to a $10 demand fee.
 Non-payment can ultimately result in additional fees of $59, and the inability to renew your license or registration.
 If you no longer own a vehicle you have paid an excise on, notify the assessor's office to request abatement.
 All information on the excise bill is from the Massachusetts Registry of Motor Vehicles database.
 Any errors need to be corrected through their office (800-858-3926).
 The value of the motor vehicle is determined by the Commissioner of Revenue and is based on the manufacturer's list price in the year of manufacture.
 Condition and market value of the motor vehicle are not considered in determining the value for motor vehicle excise purposes.

 Excise tax is figured according to the following percentages and is billed at a statewide rate of $25 per one thousand dollars of valuation: